TELEPHONE No. 312

 The "Telephone No. 312" is a combined set (one-piece), see A 1010, and is similar in appearance to "Telephone No. 330....."; it is fitted with one key-plunger and two external screws for securing a "Label No. 252Q, Black".

-It is available as "Telephone No. 312F" and "Telephone No. 312L" in Black and the standard colours Chinese Red, Ivory, and Jade Green.
+It is available as the "Telephone No. 312F" (dial has figures) and the "Telephone No. 312L" (dial has letters and figures) in Black, Chinese Red, Ivory, and Jade Green.

 Circuit

-The circuit for "Telephone No. 312" is shown in Dgm.
-N 412.
+The circuit for "Telephone No. 312" is shown in Diagram N 412.
 The chief points of interest are as follows:-

-(b) The inclusion of a thermistor in series with the bell to prevent bell-tinkling.
-A thermistor is a non-linear resistor with a high negative temperature coefficient; this particular thermistor is enclosed in a small glass tube and has a nominal resistance of 200,000 ohms when no current is flowing.
+• The inclusion of a Thermistor in series with the bell to prevent bell-tinkling.
+A Thermistor is a non-linear resistor with a high negative temperature coefficient; this particular Thermistor is enclosed in a small glass tube and has a nominal resistance of 200,000 ohms when no current is flowing.
 The resistance decreases as the current rises and is less than 500 ohms when there is a steady current of 14 ma.
-The duration's of surge voltages from dialling or other signalling conditions are too short to lower the resistance of the thermistor sufficiently to permit enough current to pass to tinkle the ball.
-During ringing, the voltage is applied long enough to change the temperature of the thermistor; the current under this condition rises sufficiently rapidly for the bell to ring, with only a slight initial clamping of the ringing.
+The duration's of surge voltages from dialling or other signalling conditions are too short to lower the resistance of the Thermistor sufficiently to permit enough current to pass to tinkle the ball.
+During ringing, the voltage is applied long enough to change the temperature of the Thermistor; the current under this condition rises sufficiently rapidly for the bell to ring, with only a slight initial clamping of the ringing.

 Components